Fort William and Lochaber

 BEN NEVIS (overlooking Fort William)

 'Nevis' comes from the Gaelic word for heaven or clouds, so Ben Nevis could be taken to mean 'mountain with its head in the clouds' or 'cloudy mountain'.
 The top is covered in snow for most of the winter and spring.
-The summit is shrouded by clouds for about 300 days a year.
+The summit is shrouded by clouds for about 300 days a year (Ben Nevis weather forecast).

 Two reasonably easy walks start at the top gondola station.
 One walk is to Sgurr Finnisg-aig (approximately 20 minutes each way) which will give you views of the Great Glen and the hills of Knoydart.
 The other walk is to Meall Beag (approx. 30 minutes each way) which gives views over Loch Linnhe.
 Other routes are possible on the Nevis Range, but are really for experienced hill walkers or mountaineers only.

-At the base of the mountain (where you get on the gondola) there's a cafe and toilets.
+At the base of the mountain (where you get on the gondola) is the Pinemarten cafe (with toilets).
 From here you can hire a mountain bike and explore some of the 25 miles of forestry track.
+The Snowgoose restaurant and Mountain Discovery Centre are located at the top station of the gondola ride.

 Full details of all this, including prices, events, etc. on www.nevisrange.co.uk